 Struggling with challenging courses is a useful experience for students since not all courses will present similar or manageable challenges to a student.
 Learning how to persevere with a difficult class is a helpful skill for any student to acquire.
 Students should discuss their struggles with their teacher to determine if there are alternatives to the approach the student is taking with the class, or if there is a more fundamental issue at play that results in the difficulty the student is experiencing.

 We recognize that there may be delays in the submission of final official documents due to school closures.
 If you are not able to have your final transcript sent to UNH by July 15, please contact us at firstname.lastname@example.org.
 The University of New Hampshire wishes to support students during this uncertain time, and we will work with students on a case-by-case basis.
-Please be aware, however, that for first year applicants, a final official high school (please remove section and replace with: all official transcripts are) required prior to the start of fall classes in order to secure your fall admission.
+Please be aware, however, that for first-year and transfer applicants, an official final transcript is required prior to the start of fall classes in order to secure your fall admission.
 Students seeking college credit for AP and IB courses, or college courses offered in the high school, must provide official transcripts from the authorizing organization (college/university, college board, etc.) for UNH to award any college credit.

 We encourage students to continue to engage in learning as you complete your senior year of high school, and it is in your best interest to take advantage of any and all resources your school is providing for alternative learning to prepare you for your college education.
 However, we understand the extraordinary circumstances of COVID-19 and its impact on our admitted students and their schools.
 New first year students intending to enroll in the fall will need to have satisfied their high school’s graduation requirements; we will work with students on a case-by-case basis in evaluating the variety of ways in which schools have decided to complete the current academic year.